What is the benefit of living on campus?

 Students are strongly encouraged to check their parents' homeowners insurance.
 Many homeowners insurance plans will cover students' belongings while away at college.
 Illinois Institute of Technology is not responsible for lost, stolen or damaged items; therefore, having insurance is highly recommended.

 WHAT SHOULD A STUDENT DO IF THEY ARE HAVING ROOMMATE PROBLEMS?

 Students are encouraged to discuss potential issues with their roommate before a problem occurs.
-Should a problem occur, students can utilize the Residence and Greek Life Staff to help to resolve conflicts between roommates.
+Should a problem occur, students can utilize the Residence Life Staff to help to resolve conflicts between roommates.